ericbschwartz/cisyphus/README.md

-# cisyphus
+# CISyphus
-mission-critical/real-time/time-series/BLOB/transactional patient clinical database in C++ on Linux (not open source)
+A reference to 'Sisyphus' from Greek mythology, "CIS" = 'clinical information system'; CISyphus was a homegrown, mission-critical/real-time/time-series/BLOB/transactional patient clinical database in C++ on Linux.
+(not open source)